temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 You will use the [`handleQuery`](https://typescript.temporal.io/api/interfaces/workflow.WorkflowInboundCallsInterceptor/#handlequery) method to handle Queries inside a Workflow.
 This method directs each Query to its corresponding handler logic.

-Within the `workflow.ts` file, we will now handle our Queries:
+Within the `workflow.ts` file, you will now handle your Queries:

 <!--SNIPSTART subscription-ts-workflow-definition {"selectedLines": ["44", "54-55"]}-->
 [src/workflows.ts](https://github.com/temporalio/subscription-workflow-project-template-typescript/blob/main/src/workflows.ts)